 Net income and funds from operations have been affected by our recent acquisition, redevelopment and financing activities.
 We have historically reported our funds from operations in addition to our net income and net cash provided by operating activities.
-Funds from operations is a supplemental
+Funds from operations is a supplemental measure of real estate companies' operating performance.

-The National Association of Real Estate Investment Trusts ("NAREIT") defines funds from operations as follows: income available for common shareholders before depreciation and amortization of real estate assets and before extraordinary items and significant non-recurring events plus or minus losses or gains on sale of real estate.
-Effective January 1, 2000, the NAREIT definition of funds from operations will change to include significant non-recurring events.
+NAREIT defines funds from operations as follows: income available for common shareholders before depreciation and amortization of real estate assets and before extraordinary items and significant non-recurring events plus or minus losses or gains on sale of real estate.
+Effective January 1, 2000, the NAREIT definition of funds from operations will change to include significant nonrecurring events.
 Following the effective date of the change, we will comply with the new NAREIT definition and restate our funds from operations for any required prior periods.
 Funds from operations does not replace net income as a measure of performance or net cash provided by operating activities as a measure of liquidity.
 Rather, funds from operations has been adopted by real estate investment trusts to provide a consistent measure of operating performance in the industry.